SINCHOCHAN/06homework/README.md

 THEN I am presented with the last searched city forecast
 ```

-The following image demonstrates the application functionality:

-The weather display will show current weather conditions about following 5 days,such as City,Date,Icon image,Temperature,Humidity,Wind speed and UV index.

 ## Styling

 Most elemets were created dynamically with Javascript and styled/positioned using Bootstrap and a separate CSS.